 Lech has transformed over the years from a farming village into an elite international ski destination famous for attracting the likes of the late Princess Diana among other celebrities and royals.
-Lech and its higher linked neighbour Zurs are two of Austria’s most fashionable resorts, yet it is no more expensive than any other of the European resorts and very welcoming.
-Skiing here is paradise for intermediates and the area is one of the snowiest in the Alps – the season runs from November through to May.
-The village is far smaller and tranquil than St Anton to which it is linked.
+Lech and its higher linked neighbor Zurs are two of Austria’s most fashionable resorts, yet it is no more expensive than any other of the European resorts and very welcoming.
+Skiing here is a paradise for intermediates and the area is one of the snowiest in the Alps – the season runs from November through to May.
+The village is far smaller and more tranquil than St Anton to which it is linked.
 Sitting on the banks of the river Lech which gurgles through town, there are sophisticated hotels housed in elaborate and immaculate Austrian chalets and charming buildings including the 1390 church of St Nicholas, all of which adds to Lech’s enchanting picture-book appearance.

 Lech Zurs Accommodation & Hotel Options

 Accommodation, lifts, lessons and package deals will launch in 2019 for the 2019/20 season.

 |Winter lifts Total||61|